eahishak/eahishak/README.md

 ---

 ### 👋 About Me
 Hi!
 I'm Emmanuel (@eahishak), a software engineer and entrepreneur.
-As Co-Founder and CTO of Jackal Tech Ltd, I lead tech innovation to solve real-world challenges.
+As Founder at Jackal Tech Ltd, I lead tech innovation to solve real-world challenges.
 Passionate about web development, AI, and empowering communities through technology.

 ---